nancologist/AI-MachineLearning-AtoZ/README.md

 ___

 ## 3.7.
 Multiple Linear Regression Intuition - Step 5
+__Building A Model (Step by step)__

+5 steps/methods of building models:
+1. All-in
+2. Backward Elimination
+3. Forward Selection
+4. Bidirectional Elimination
+5. Score Comparison

+**Note:** sometimes the steps 2,3,4 are called: __Stepwise Regression__.
+Sometimes only step 4 is called Stepwise Regression.

+### 3.7.1.
+"All-in" cases
+This is where you throw all the variables to your model.
+For example in case of:

+* Prior knowledge: if you know that these exact variables are your true predictors.
+You might know it from domain knowledge or etc...

+* You have to!
+Maybe there are some frameworks in your company that compelse you to use all those variables.
+In another word, when it's not your decision to choose the variables.

+* Preparing for the __Backward Elimination__

+### 3.7.2.
+Backward Elimination
+Steps of backward elimination:
+1. Select a __significance level__ to stay in the model (e.g. SL = 0.05)
+2. Fit the full model with all possible predictors (put all variables in your model)
+3. Consider the predictor with the **highest** P-value.
+If `P > SL`, go to next step, otherwise END (Your model is ready!).
+   (Mori: shouldn't it be `P < SL`?!)
+4. Remove the predictor
+5. Fit model without this variable*
+6. Go back to Step 3.

+### 3.7.3.
+Forward Selection
+1. Select a significance level to enter the model (e.g. SL = 0.05)
+2. Fit all simple regression models `y ~ x_n`.
+Select the one with the lowest P-value
+3. Keep this variable and fit all possible models with one extra predictor added to the one(s) you already have.
+4. Consider the predictor with the lowest P-value.
+If `P < SL`, go to STEP 3, otherwise END.
+(Kepp the previous Model, because the currenct Model has an insignificant variable with P > SL)

+### 3.7.4.
+Bidirectional Elimination
+1. Select a significance level to **enter** and to **stay** in the model. e.g.: SLENTER = 0.05 , SLSTAY = 0.05
+2. Perform the next step of the Forward Selection (new variables must have: **P < SLENTER** to enter)
+3. Perform ALL steps of Backward Elimination (old variables must have **P < SLSTAY** to stay)
+4. Go back to Step2
+5. In some point of the process: **No new variables can enter and no old variables can exit** .
+So it's END.
+Your model is ready!
+___

+Another approach: __All Possible Models__
+This is the most-resource-consuming approach.
+Steps:

+1. Select a criterion of goodness of fit (e.g. Akaike criterion)
+2. Construct all possible regression models: `2^n - 1` total combinations
+3. Select the one with the best crietrion
+4. Your Model is Ready

+It sounds easy but imagine you have 10 independent variables, you would then have 1023 MODELS!!!!!
+___

 ## 3.8.
 Make sure you have your Machine Learning A-Z folder ready